Enzoss100/MGHS-TaskProject/README.md

 - Firebase

 ## Dev Notes
-Official Dev Notes Documents will be here [GDocs](https://docs.google.com/document/d/1rbsYG4QcpWT95PTeKNeRouIgSbypPMWizbPxFVZhteQ/edit?usp=sharing) so that all changes can be documented properly.
+Official Dev Notes Documents will be [here](https://docs.google.com/document/d/1rbsYG4QcpWT95PTeKNeRouIgSbypPMWizbPxFVZhteQ/edit?usp=sharing) so that all changes can be documented properly.

 *THIS README WILL BE UPDATED EVERY ONCE IN A WHILE TO REFLECT THE STATE OF THE PROJECT*